-There are multiple Institutional Review Board (IRB) panels constituted at UConn Health.
+There are two Institutional Review Board (IRB) panels constituted at UConn Health.
 Institutional policy number 2002-42, Review and Approval of Research Involving Human Subjects (PDF), assigns authority and responsibility to the IRBs.
-Panels 1 and 2 meet once per month, the CICATS panel meets as necessary.
-With the following exceptions, studies requiring full board review are assigned to a panel based on the submission date of the initial application.
+Panels 1 and 2 meet once per month.
+With the following exception, studies requiring full board review are assigned to a panel based on the submission date of the initial application.

 - Any study proposing to involve prisoners must be assigned to Panel 02 which has a prisoner advocate as a member.